-Victims may have no identification documents, have few personal possessions and always wear the same clothes day in day out.
+Victims may have no identification documents, have few personal possessions and always wear the same clothes all day, every day.

 Victims may have little opportunity to move freely and may have had their travel documents retained, such as passports.

-They may be dropped off or collected for work on a regular basis either very early or late at night.
+They may be dropped off or collected for work on a regular basis, either very early in the morning or late at night.

-Victims may avoid eye contact, appear frightened or hesitant to talk to strangers and fear law enforcers for many reasons, such as not knowing who to trust or where to get help, fear of deportation, fear of violence to them or their family.
+Victims may avoid eye contact, appear frightened or hesitant to talk to strangers.
+They may fear law enforcers for many reasons, such as not knowing who to trust or where to get help, fear of deportation, fear of violence to them or their family.